 IDAH Fellows work collaboratively with a team of specialists to enhance their understanding of digital tools with the aim of preparing prototypes for major projects and developing and submitting grant proposals for external funding.
-In addition, together with other faculty fellows and HASTAC scholars, fellows participate in bi-weekly seminars that highlight scholars and their arts or humanities digital projects.
+In addition, together with other faculty fellows and HASTAC scholars, fellows participate seminars that highlight scholars and their arts or humanities digital projects.
 Following the fellowship period, fellows are encouraged to continue their work with the Institute, and to collaborate with other fellows on digital arts and humanities projects.

 Current Faculty Fellows (2015-2016)

 Visiting scholar in Ethnomusicology, Postdoctoral researcher at Ghent University, Belgium

 Project: Computational Approaches in Ethnomusicology: Pitch and Scales Research in Central African Music

 The digitization of music archives opens up new opportunities in research.
 For the field of Ethnomusicology, this led to the new research branch Computational Ethnomusicology, a methodology that uses computational tools for the extraction of musical content by analyzing the auditory signal.
 My research concerns musical scale analysis on field recordings from the Sub-Saharan region that reside at the Archives of Traditional Music (ATM).
 Using computational tools for pitch extraction, I hope to gain a better understanding of the construction of musical scales, which might lead to a preliminary step in the creation of a classification of musical scales, and could give insights in their evolution over time.

 This postdoctoral research is supported by a Fellowship of the Belgian American Educational Foundation (BAEF).

 Stephanie De Boer